 Riverlandia

-This immersive fictional sound story of a river valley at a time of ecological change is narrated by its human and non-human inhabitants.
-We hear from characters including the river itself, a bullhead fish, a dragonfly, an alder tree, sheep, and a skylark.
+This immersive fictional sound story of a river valley at a time of ecological change is narrated by its human and non-human inhabitants. haracters include the river itself, a bullhead fish, a dragonfly, an alder tree, sheep, and a skylark.
+The work forms part of Ellen's creative practice engaging imaginatively with the more-than-human-world and the impacts of nature restoration programmes.

 Buzzard View